 Marchex, Inc. (the "Company") was incorporated in the state of Delaware on January 17, 2003.
 The Company is a call advertising and small business marketing company.
 The Company delivers call and click-based advertising products to tens of thousands of advertisers.
 The accompanying unaudited condensed consolidated financial statements of Marchex, Inc. and its wholly-owned subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2010 are not necessarily indicative of the results that may be expected for the year ending December 31, 2010, or for any other period.
+Operating results for the three and nine months ended September 30, 2010 are not necessarily indicative of the results that may be expected for the year ending December 31, 2010, or for any other period.
 The balance sheet at December 31, 2009 has been derived from the audited consolidated financial statements at that date but does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete financial statements.
-These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes included in the Annual Report on Form 10-K for the year ended December 31, 2009 filed with the SEC.
+These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and notes should be read in conjunction with the SEC.